Frost-Marc/Breakout/README.md

 - chnaged colour of fireball power up to green to match specifications - 2 mins
 - added trail vfx to ball, trail follows balls movement and direction by creating a ball at the past positions of the ball then removes them over time when it reaches the max trail length - 1hr
 - added new ball power up, big ball, doubles the radius of the ball - 1hr
+- added new ball power up, small ball, halfs the radius of the ball - 15 mins